Polynomially restricted operator growth in dynamically integrable models: Mixing of Equivalence Classes by Perturbations and Quenches

-\paragraph{Discussion.} We have developed a formalism of equivalence classes which allows one to obtain the dimension of the operator evolution in the Heisenberg picture for spin-$1/2$ Hamiltonians.
+We have developed a formalism of equivalence classes which allows one to obtain the dimension of the operator evolution in the Heisenberg picture for spin-$1/2$ Hamiltonians.
 The approach gives a straightforward way of understanding the nature of why particular models can be time integrable, and provides a powerful tool for identifying when quantum dynamics are simulable.
-To illustrate our approach we examined well-studied models such as the $XY$ and Kitaev chains and recovered the known result that $X_i, Y_i$ at the chain ends and all $ Z_i$ can be efficiently computed.
+We examined well-studied models such as the $XY$ and Kitaev chains and recovered the known result that all $ Z_i$ can be efficiently computed.
 Despite the long history of these models, to our knowledge, the remaining equivalence classes have not been identified to date.
 We showed that the $X_i, Y_i$ observables increase in complexity moving from edge to bulk.
 We also considered various perturbations that may or may not affect the OEDs of certain operators.
 We showed that applications of certain single-qubit gates during the evolution do not affect OED of some operators under simulation.
-This is interesting from a quantum circuit point of view as it implies that matchgate circuits can be augmented with such gates without penalty regarding the simulation.
-We examined universality-enabling gates for $XY$ evolution, specifically SWAP gates, which increases the degree of the OED linearly with the number of SWAP gates.
-Similarly, loops on Kitaev model on trees increases the complexity by an exponential factor in the number of loops.

-To illustrate our results we mainly showed results on free-fermionic models, but they may also be applied in other contexts.
-We introduced the non-free fermion $XY$-$ZZ$ model, we showed that all equivalence classes have exponential dimensionality.
+We introduced the non-free fermion $XY$-$ZZ$ model.
 In this model, almost each local operator still resides within its own equivalence class.
 Moreover, the $z$-projections of edge qubits also have OEDs that scale more slowly than those of bulk qubits.
-Solving the dynamics within the corresponding equivalence class will still significantly outperform brute force approach that disregard the spitting of the operator space, such as exact diagonalization.
+Solving the dynamics within the corresponding equivalence class will still significantly outperform brute force approach that disregard the splitting of the operator space, such as exact diagonalization.
 While we focused on the basis of Pauli strings for simplicity in this paper, it is important to note that operators with small OED exist in other bases as well \cite{uglov1996sl,miao2022generalised,gamayun2022out,lychkovskiy2021closed}.
 Therefore, studying the separation of other bases into equivalence classes may potentially yield more examples of simulable quantum dynamics.